mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/rbac-provisioning.md

     uid: customuserswriter1
     # <string> description of the role, informative purpose only.
     description: 'Create, read, write users'
-    # <int> version of the role, Grafana will update the role when increased.
+    # <int> version of the role, Mosaicoo will update the role when increased.
     version: 2
     # <int> org id.
 Defaults to Grafana's default if not specified.
     orgId: 1